BDI-pathogens/OpenABM-Covid19/documentation/covid19.md

 ## Infection Dynamics
 The infection is spread by interactions between infected and susceptible individuals.
-The rate of transmission is determined by three factors: the status of the infector; the susceptibility of the infectee to infection, according to age; and the type of interaction (i.e.\ on which network it occurred).
+The rate of transmission is determined by three factors: the status of the infector; the susceptibility of the infectee to infection, according to age; and the type of interaction (i.e. on which network it occurred).
 We present the details of each of these rates below.
 We currently do not have data on the distribution of the duration of interactions, so the effect of this on transmission is not modelled.

-To model \textbf{the status of the infector} we note that infectiousness varies over the natural course of an infection, i.e. as a function of the amount of time a person has been infected, &#964;.
+To model **the status of the infector** we note that infectiousness varies over the natural course of an infection, i.e. as a function of the amount of time a person has been infected, &#964;.
 Infectiousness starts at zero at the precise moment someone is infected (&#964;=0), reaches a peak at some intermediate time, and tends to zero a long time after infection (large &#964;).

 Following~\citep{ferretti2020quantifying}, we take the functional form of infectiousness to be a (scaled) gamma distribution.
 We chose the mean and standard deviation as intermediate values between different reports~\cite{ferretti2020quantifying,ganyani2020estimating,Ma2020.03.21.20040329}.

-We define {\it asymptomatic} individuals as those who never develop symptoms during their infection, and {\it pre-symptomatic} individuals as those who do not currently have symptoms but will do so later.
+We define *asymptomatic* individuals as those who never develop symptoms during their infection, and *pre-symptomatic}* individuals as those who do not currently have symptoms but will do so later.
 Both types of individuals may infect others.
-The overall infectiousness of asymptomatic individuals has been estimated to be lower~\cite{Luo}, reflected in our parameter \texttt{asymptomatic\us infectious\us factor}.
+The overall infectiousness of asymptomatic individuals has been estimated to be lower~\cite{Luo}, reflected in our parameter `asymptomatic_infectious_factor`.
-Individuals who show symptoms but only mildly have also been estimated as less infectious than those with more severe symptoms~\cite{Luo}, reflected in our parameter \texttt{mild\us infectious\us factor}.
+Individuals who show symptoms but only mildly have also been estimated as less infectious than those with more severe symptoms~\cite{Luo}, reflected in our parameter `mild_infectious_factor`.
 For each adult age category, we took the fraction of symptomatic infections that are mild as the fraction of confirmed cases with with either no pneumonia (which was rare -- always less than 6.5\%) or mild pneumonia, i.e. the fraction without severe pneumonia, reported in~\cite{Yang2020.02.10.20021675}.
 For the age categories 0-9 and 10-19, we took the fraction of infections that are mild as the fraction clinically defined as 'mild' in the paediatric meta-analysis~\cite{de2020clinical}, excluding asymptomatic infections from the denominator.
 These fractions of symptomatic infections that are mild by age are listed in Table~\ref{table_disease_dynamics_parmeters}.

-To model the \textbf{susceptibility to infection of a contact according to their age} we referred to the literature~\cite{Luo,Zhang,Bi} where close contacts of confirmed cases were monitored and tested.
+To model the **susceptibility to infection of a contact according to their age** we referred to the literature~\cite{Luo,Zhang,Bi} where close contacts of confirmed cases were monitored and tested.
 The number tested and the number of positive results was reported within each age group, with the ratio of the latter to the former defining the per-age attack rate.
 We assumed the proportion testing positive was constant within each age bin in each study, and merged the counts into a single set of bins 0-9, 10-19, ...
 80+, with contributions from all three studies.
 The largest age bin in each study (which differed in its lower bound, with no upper bound) was assumed to be ten years wide in order to define the merging; the counts in the resulting 80+ category were excluded for the following fitting step as they were sensitive to the assumed upper bound in each study.
 We fit the polynomial form $A + B\times(\text{age})^k$ to the proportions in each age category, using the bin's midpoint, minimising the sum of squared differences from the observed values.
 The best fitting values of $A$, $B$ and $k$ were $0.0300$, $5.53\times10^{-6}$, and $2.00$ respectively.
 We took the values predicted by this fit at each age bin's mid-point to define the relative susceptibility of each age group.
-A final normalisation factor was defined so that the average susceptibility for an individual in a population with the age distribution considered here was 1, defining our parameters \texttt{relative\us susceptibility\us 0\us 9} etc.
+A final normalisation factor was defined so that the average susceptibility for an individual in a population with the age distribution considered here was 1, defining our parameters `relative_susceptibility_0_9` etc.
 The merged data and fit are shown in Table~\ref{table_susceptibility} and Fig.~\ref{fig:susc}.

-Finally, we model the \textbf{type of interaction}, i.e. on which network it took place.
+Finally, we model the **type of interaction**, i.e. on which network it took place.
 Whilst we do not have data on the length of interactions, interactions which take place within a person's home are likely to be closer than other types of interactions leading to higher rates of transmission.
 This is modelled using a multiplicative factor.